buithanhdam/rag-app-agent-llm/README.md

 There are four main components in RAG:

-**Indexing:** First, documents (in any format) are split into chunks, and embeddings for these chunks are created.
+1. **Indexing:** First, documents (in any format) are split into chunks, and embeddings for these chunks are created.
 These embeddings are then added to a vector store.

-**Retriever:** Then, the retriever finds the most relevant documents based on the user's query, using techniques like vector similarity from the vector store.
+2. **Retriever:** Then, the retriever finds the most relevant documents based on the user's query, using techniques like vector similarity from the vector store.

-**Augment:** After that, the Augment part combines the user's query with the retrieved context into a prompt, ensuring the LLM has the information needed to generate accurate responses.
+3. **Augment:** After that, the Augment part combines the user's query with the retrieved context into a prompt, ensuring the LLM has the information needed to generate accurate responses.

-**Generate:** Finally, the combined query and prompt are passed to the model, which then generates the final response to the user's query.
+4. **Generate:** Finally, the combined query and prompt are passed to the model, which then generates the final response to the user's query.

 These components of RAG allow the model to access up-to-date, accurate information and generate responses based on external knowledge.
 However, to ensure RAG systems are functioning effectively, it’s essential to evaluate their performance.

+---

-## Advanced RAG Techniques⚙️
+## 2. Advanced RAG Techniques ⚙️

 Here are the details of all the Advanced RAG techniques covered in this repository.